vovoka/bookMap_2020/README.md

 * Try to switch to GraphQL _(what for? models are not heavy... yet)_?
 * Gmail allows to send 100-150 messages daily.
 If out of the limit -> look at SendGrid или MailChimp.
 * Add footer

+### Note
+First created User (User.id == 1) has Admin access (i.e. has access to http://127.0.0.1:5000/admin/).
+Fix it with bash-psql script for safety reasons?